eduardostr/eduardostr/README.md

 ## About me
-Hello, I am Eduardo.
-I am dedicated and curious systems analyst with excellent communication skills and a passion for learning.
-My focus is always on maintaining high code quality and ensuring reusability.
-As a determined worker.
-I am committed to meeting deadlines and sharing my knowledge with my team.
+Dedicated Systems Analyst, with experience in test automation and ETL execution for data processing.
+Focus on software quality and process optimization, with solid knowledge in SQL and Python.

-Check out my <a href="https://github.com/eduardostr" target="_blank" rel="noopener noreferrer" style="text-decoration: none; color: #ff5733;">`portfolio`</a> of projects
+Check out my <a href="https://edurodriguestech.vercel.app/" target="_blank" rel="noopener noreferrer" style="text-decoration: none; color: #ff5733;">`portfolio`</a> of projects

 ## Skills and Technologies